 Not all devices can be made to run Ubuntu Touch.
 Research your target device before you start.

-Refer to the Halium Porting Guide for further information on requirements and how to check if your device qualifies.
+Refer to Pick an Android target device in the Halium Porting Guide for further information on requirements and how to check if your device qualifies.

 Locate relevant guides and other information¶